thealphadollar/salvator/README.md

-After you are done with *installation*, Salvator can be launched manually using the command :
+After you are done with *installation*, Salvator can be launched manually using the commands :
+- `puppeteer-salvator`, if installed from npm
 - `node index.js`, from source directory

 However, it is recommended to [add a cronjob](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/) to automatically launch the client at the desired time,